aliaksei-babuk/iot-sa-project/README.md

 Some exceptions are regulatory or safety-related, rather than purely technical.
 For example, triggering a false road-closure alert (U2) or a premature industrial shutdown (U4) carries socio-economic risks.
 To prevent cascading errors, these exceptions are addressed with dual-verification protocols, escalation to human operators, and comprehensive audit logging.

-# CHAPTER 2 NON-FUNCTIONAL REQUIREMENTS AND ARCHITECTURAL DESIGN
+# CHAPTER 2: Non-Functional Requirements and Architectural Design

 ## 2.1 General architecture overview